johanf44/moestuin-dh/test.md

 ---

 title: Automation in the vegetable garden
-description: Autotest
+description: Pdf document with options and points to consider when using automation in the garden with the use of sensors and software.

 ---

 ## English 🇬🇧 <br><br> Documentation - orientation on measuring and controlling in the vegetable garden using sensors